Pronounced: Lay-bral Tear, Shoulder

 Talk with your doctor about the best treatment plan for you.
 You will likely be referred to a specialist such as an orthopedic surgeon.
 Treatment options include the following:

 Generally, this treatment is tried for several weeks.
 If there is no improvement, surgery is considered.
-Your doctor may also inject a steroid directly into your shoulder to decrease inflammation and pain.
+The doctor may also inject a steroid directly into the shoulder to decrease inflammation and pain.

-After surgery, you will be given a sling to wear for three to four weeks.
-When the sling is removed, you will work with a physical therapist to gradually strengthen your arm muscles and increase your motion.
+After surgery, a sling will need to be worn.
+When the sling is removed, a physical therapist can help to gradually strengthen the arm muscles and increase motion.

 of Orthopaedic Surgeons